deput/UIHorizontalTableView/README.md

 pod 'UIHorizontalTableView', '0.0.1'
 ```

-You can also add the two files UIHorizontalTableView.h/m.
+You can also add the two files UIHorizontalTableView.h/m in your project.

 # Getting Started
-Using UIHorizontalTable is just like using UItableView
+UIHorizontalTableView is a subclass of UItableView.Using UIHorizontalTableView is just like using UItableView.

 ```objectivec
 @interface ViewController ()<UIHorizontalTableViewDelegate, UITableViewDataSource>